bcwaldon/bak-bcwaldon.github.com/_posts/2012-08-20-openstack-folsom-glance-overview.md

 ---
 As we are coming up on the Folsom OpenStack release, I thought it would be a good idea to cover what landed in Glance over the last several months.
 It is becoming increasingly difficult to keep up with all of our projects, so I hope this overview helps!

+**Update 2012-09-12:** Updated High-Profile Bugs to reflect bugs fixed in folsom-rc1

 ## Python Client Rewrite

 A new client library, [python-glanceclient](http://github.com/openstack/python-glanceclient), was created during the Folsom release cycle to replace the client that currently lives in the Glance repository.
 This new client has already been integrated into Nova, Cinder, Horizon and Devstack.